Bartłomiej Śliwa:

 Liana Ayrapetyan:

+There is a national minority Crimea Tatars in our region.
+It is 12% of population of Autonomous Republic Crimea.
+This nation was historically formed on the territory of today's Crimea, and previously had the state system within Crimea.
+The national state formed by Crimean Tatars was called Crimean Khanate and was existing from 15 till 18 centuries and was very influential formation in Eastern Europe and in the Black Sea region.
 It the end of 20th century Crimean Tatars received the right to return to the historical motherland.
 They massively arrive to Crimea, but doesn't find a support from the side of authorities.
 Moreover, communist authorities affect a counteraction against returning, registration and self-establishment of Crimean Tatars.
 A situation changes, when an independent state Ukraine appears.
 Ukraine takes obligations to accept and establish Crimean Tatars.
 Ukraine accepts a legislation which simplifies the procedure, including the receiving of citizenship.
 Ukraine also signs a lot of international agreements, such as Bishkekskoe agreement (obligation to help the arrival of all the deported Crimean Tatars).
 Today there are few national Crimean tatars' schools in Crimea, where Crimean Tatars' children get education in native language.
 Crimean Tatars' newspapers are published here, there are also national radio and television.

 But lots of Crimean Tatars' problems remain unsolved yet.
 Nobody has returned the property of Crimean Tatars, their houses and lands, which were confiscated by the communists in 1944.
 Returninng and life of Crimean Tatars in Crimea are very difficult - in many national villages of Crimean Tatars there is no water, gas or roads.
 Also only 15 schools operate there, although before the World War 2 there were 390 Crimean Tatars' schools in Crimea.
 Nobody has returned the real historical names of villages, cities and districts of Crimea, which were renamed in 1944.
 Crimean Tatars don't have enough representatives in bodies of power, because their amount is small, that is why they consider that this is a political discrimination.